Horwich: Education

 The Lancashire and Yorkshire Railway Company built the Railway Mechanics Institute in 1888.
 It became the Technical College but has been demolished.

 Horwich secondary school students years attend either Rivington and Blackrod High School, a Specialist Technology College which was originally the Rivington & Blackrod Grammar School on a site in Rivington close to the boundary with Horwich, or St Joseph's RC High School on Chorley New Road.
 The oldest school building is the old Horwich Parish School which was built as a National, Infant and Sunday School in 1793 and now used as a parish hall and is a Listed building.
 Horwich Parish Church of England Primary School occupies the listed premises built in 1832.

 Our Lady's school was built in 1886 on Chorley New Road and Holy Family Primary School on Victoria Road in 1894.
-Holy Family was the first Lancashire County Council school to be granted aided status under the 1944 Education Act.
+Holy Family was the first Lancashire County Council school to be granted aided status under the Education Act 1944.
 The schools merged on the Victoria Road site as St. Mary's RC Primary School.